flowsion/api/Sections/tasks.md

 Update Task
 -----------

-Update an existing person within your account.
+Update an existing task within your account.

     PUT /tasks/343444
 will update the task with the id 343444.